jaimetur/PhotoMigrator/README.md

 ## 🚀 1.
 Automatic Migration
 The main use case is the **Automatic Migration Feature** to migrate all your photos and videos from one Photo cloud service to other, or between different accounts of the same service.

+> [!IMPORTANT]
+> Since April 1, 2025, Google Photos can no longer be used by third-party apps as a full-library `SOURCE` for Automatic Migration because Google removed the legacy read scopes from the Library API.
+Use Google Takeout as `--source` instead.
+Google Photos remains usable as an upload target with the supported scopes.

 > [!NOTE]
 > For more info you can check the feature documentation in below link:
 >